kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade now for full compatibility with soon to be released WooCommerce Version 2.1 and just released WordPress version 3.8.1.
+Includes full backward compatibly with versions 2.0 to 2.0.20 plus 1 bug fix.

 = 1.0.9.6 =
 Update to latest version of the a3rev plugin Framework.
 Relatively minor admin panel cosmetic tweaks.
 Low priority.